pedrogaldino/php-thread-pool/README.md

 # PHP Thread Pool

-This package is a simple Thread Pool manager to create concurrent tasks easy using a great and simple interface.
+This package is a simple PHP Thread Pool manager to create concurrent tasks easily using a great and simple interface.

 It's require PHP 7.4 Thread Safe and PHP Parallel extension.